Reddy Kilowatt: Late 1940s to 1960s

 Two years later, Collins approached another noted animator, Walter Lantz, with the idea of starring Reddy on the big screen.
 Lantz, whose characters like Woody Woodpecker and Andy Panda were well known to theatre-goers of the period, agreed, releasing the short film Reddy Made Magic in March 1946.
 Lantz and Collins shared producing credits on the film, which was directed by Dick Lundy, a former Disney animator.
 The screenplay, by Ben Hardaway and Milt Schaffer, featured the story of the creation of electricity as told by Reddy Kilowatt.
 In conjunction with the film version of Reddy Made Magic, Educational Comics produced a companion comic book with a cover price of five cents and the subtitle The amazing true story of electricity.
-Reddy's movie voice was provided by Walter Tetley, the prolific voiceover actor whose talents were in demand by producers needing a high-pitched, adolescent sound.
-Tetley's credits included the voice of Sherman, sidekick of Jay Ward’s canine genius Mr. Peabody.
+Reddy's movie voice was provided by Walter Tetley, a voiceover actor who was in demand by producers needing a high-pitched, adolescent sound.
+Tetley's credits included the voice of Sherman in The Adventures of Rocky and Bullwinkle and Friends.

-Lantz’s contribution to the Reddy Kilowatt story is considerable.
+Lantz later made further contributions to the appearance of Reddy Kilowatt.
 Prior to 1946, Reddy Kilowatt was usually portrayed as a lanky and sometimes awkward-looking creature.
-Lantz’s animators refined Reddy’s look to make his body shorter and more proportional.
-Reddy’s wide-cuffed (and five-fingered) safety gloves were replaced with four-fingered white gloves of the type traditionally worn by Mickey Mouse and other popular cartoon creatures.
-Most important, the Lantz artists broadened Reddy’s grin and added whites to his eyes, instantly increasing his range of expression.
+Lantz's animators refined Reddy's look to make his body shorter and more proportional.
+Reddy's wide-cuffed, five-fingered safety gloves were replaced with four-fingered white gloves of the type traditionally worn by Mickey Mouse and other popular cartoon creatures.
+The Lantz artists broadened Reddy's grin and added whites to his eyes to increase his range of expression.